 Let me give you an example

-A few years ago I stumbled upon a website for a taxi company when I was researching competitors of a client of mine.
+A few years ago I stumbled upon a website of a taxi company when I was performing competitor research for a client of mine.
 When I landed on the website it showed me a very advanced flash animation of a car driving up and down the screen.
 The web developer had really outdone himself.
-It took about thirty seconds before the actual content appeared.
+It took about 30 seconds before some actual content appeared.

 Ask yourself, when or why would you visit a website of a taxi company?
 Usually when you want to use a taxi service and either want to find the phone number or other contact details, or you want to do some research on the company itself.
-If you are in a hurry the last thing you’re looking for is thirty seconds of company pride or ego (look at us being fancy) thrown towards you.
+If you are in a hurry the last thing you’re looking for is thirty seconds of company pride or ego thrown at you.

-Like I said, all websites should be designed with purpose.
-Before choosing a theme, think of what you want the website to do for you.
+Like I said, all websites should be designed with a clear purpose in mind.
+Before you choose a theme, think of what you want the website to do for you.
 Generally a website should cater to one or some of the following needs:

 - People who are looking for specific information.